-Approved by order of the Governors of the Corporation on 16 December 2020 and signed on its behalf by:
+Approved by order of the Governors of the Corporation on 15 December 2021 and signed on its behalf by:

-Guy Shackle Chair Helen Hammond Accounting Officer
+Helen Hammond Accounting Officer

-STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE
+STATEMENT OF REGULARITY, PROPRIETY AND COMPLIANCE for the year ended 31 July 2021

 The Corporation has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with terms and conditions of funding, under the College's grant funding agreements and contracts with the ESFA.
 As part of its consideration the Corporation has had due regard to the requirements of grant funding agreements and contracts with the ESFA.